 - There appears to be the need for Chinese and SE Asian communities to organise better among ourselves to support victims of hate crime and encourage reporting.

 The COVID-19 pandemic has subjected the British Chinese and Southeast Asian communities to unprecedented levels of prejudice and hate.
-It is our responsibility to organise ourselves better to push back injustice and work towards bringing positive change to improve the system for all concerned.
+The onus is on our communities to come together, push back injustice and initiate positive change to improve the system for all concerned.

-Chinese Welfare Trust would like to thank the Crown Prosecution Service for assisting with the delivery of the webinar, together with our co-organiser CARG.
+Chinese Welfare Trust would like to thank the Crown Prosecution Service for assisting with the delivery of the webinar, which was co-organised with CARG.